Last Updated on November 3, 2023

 Deep ketosis stage (72+ hours after eating)

 Once the fasting period surpasses 72 hours, which ventures into the territory of prolonged fasting, your body can enter a state of deep ketosis.
-It’s important to note that such an extended fast is not universally appropriate and should only be undertaken with professional medical guidance.

 When does the body start burning fat during fasting?

-If you’re following a fasting plan that has a fasting window longer than 12 hours, such as the 14/10, 16/8, 18/6, or 20/4 plans, you burn fat and begin to lose weight!
+If you’re following a fasting plan that has a fasting window longer than 12 hours, such as the 14/10, 16/8, 18/6, or 20/4 plans, you burn fat and begin to lose weight.

 Does intermittent fasting burn belly fat?